edueevaristo/edueevaristo/README.md

-## Prazer pessoal, eu sou o Eduardo! 👨🏻‍💻

-Sou apaixonado por tecnologia!
-Tive meu primeiro contato com a informática aos 15 anos de idade e desde então venho descobrindo um pouco mais sobre essa área maravilhosa.
-Tenho conhecimento em: JavaScript/JQuery, SQL, MySQL, API Rest, HTML, CSS, Bootstrap, GIT, PHP, CodeIgniter, Laravel (intermediário), Python (básico), C#, .NET CORE.
-Quer bater um papo e trocar umas idéias para desenvolvimento?
-Você pode me contatar em eduevaristo_dev@hotmail.com
+## Nice to meet you, I'm Eduardo Evaristo! 👨🏻‍💻

+I'm passionate about technology!
+I had my first contact with computer science at the age of 15 and since then I've been discovering more about this wonderful area.
+I have knowledge of: JavaScript/JQuery, SQL, MySQL, Rest API, HTML, CSS, Bootstrap, GIT, PHP, CodeIgniter, Laravel (intermediate), Python (basic), C#, .NET CORE.
+Would you like to chat and exchange development ideas?
+You can contact me at eduevaristo_dev@hotmail.com

 <table border="0" cellspacing="0" cellpadding="0">
   <tr>